-Since 2019-

 Personality:

-Gentle, calm, weary of strangers, dominant, cuddly and gentle
+weary of strangers, dominant, cuddly reactive out of fear

 Social Levels:

-Good with people he trusts, good with calm dogs, good with older kids, not cat tested
+Good with people he trusts, good with calm dogs, no cats

 Activity Levels: